Clock#

 master – a time on the master

-- adjust_unlocked(internal: int) int #
+- adjust_unlocked(internal: int) int#

 Converts the given

-and making sure that the returned time is increasing.
+internalclock time to the external time, adjusting for the rate and reference time set withset_calibration()and making sure that the returned time is increasing.
 This function should be called with the clock’s OBJECT_LOCK held and is mainly used by clock subclasses.This function is the reverse of

-.- Parameters:
+unadjust_unlocked().- Parameters:

 internal – a clock time

-- adjust_with_calibration(internal_target: int, cinternal: int, cexternal: int, cnum: int, cdenom: int) int #
+- adjust_with_calibration(internal_target: int, cinternal: int, cexternal: int, cnum: int, cdenom: int) int#

 Converts the given

-parameter is unused and can be NULLAdded in version 1.6.
+clockparameter is unused and can be NULLAdded in version 1.6.

 - Parameters: